benong777/kast-react/README.md

 # CTD - Kast-React

-This app allows users to search for a location to view/post status updates.
+This app allows users to search for a location to view/post status updates for that particular location.

-## Expanding the ESLint configuration
+## Running the project
+* Note: A Google maps/places API key is required to run the project.

 1. Clone project - in a terminal, issue the following command to clone the project:
    'git clone https://github.com/benong777/kast-react.git'